Why?

 Consider hosting your own PDS and publishing native atproto podpings.
 This way you can own your podpings just like you own your feeds.
 I'll post my steps of how I installed my PDS server on a $5 Ubuntu VPS, which I based on the standard self-hosting guide here.

-Alternatively, you can use mine (see pds2 above), get in touch and I'll help you get started.
+Alternatively, you can use my PDS dedicated to this purpose (see pds2 above).
+Get in touch and I'll help you get started.
 Either way, publishing native atproto podpings will make your podpings available more quickly to apps (almost instantly).

 (pds installation docs to come)